We Spoke with Al Walser -The Euro DJ Who Trolled The Grammys

 VICE: Hey Al, congrats on your nomination.

-So, what everyone wants to know right now is how you got nominated alongside Avicii and Calvin Harris, who are pretty much household names at this point, yet no one has really heard about you until today.
+So, what everyone wants to know right now is how you got nominated alongside Avicii and Calvin Harris, who are pretty much household names at this point.
+And yet no one has really heard about you until today.
 How did that happen?

 First of all, I’m a big fan of all the guys that were nominated by me, I’m very inspired by them, and I’m a huge fan of some of them that did not get nominated.

 I think it’s a long story.
 I’m going to have to start with the fact that the Grammys consist of people who are half-time musicians, and sometimes have a day job.
-These are people, maybe in their 40s, who are not too familiar with EDM music.
-I just have very close relationships…I met all these people – my fans – and I have email newsletters that let them be part of the process.
-I send these newsletters out to thousands of people, some of whom are also maybe voting members.
+These are people, maybe in their forties, that are not too familiar with EDM music.
+I just have a very close relationships…I met all these people—my fans—and I have email newsletters that let them be part of the process.
+I send these newsletters out to thousands of people, some of them who are also maybe voting members.
 So they become a part of the song, and I nourish that environment.

 When someone emails me, I email them back.
 They appreciate it, and I don’t think that some of the other guys in that category would even have the time to do all that.
 So there’s a nourishment going on that the other guys probably can’t even handle because they’re too busy doing other things.
 That puts me at an advantage with the voting members.